kezzhou/flask-with-db/README.md

 ## our directory has simplified to just an index or homepage and a patients page where the table is housed.

-## flask app was deployed to GCP public IP: 34.71.141.1
+## flask app was deployed successfully to Azure public IP: 20.106.91.67
-## it seems that when deployed remotely, there are a few failures in calling bootstrap elements.
-Formatting is affected.